-Dactylitis causes painful swelling in the fingers or toes, giving it a sausage-like appearance.
+Dactylitis describes painful swelling in the fingers or toes, giving it a sausage-like appearance.
 It may be the first sign of psoriatic arthritis.
 It may also be a sign of severe underlying disease.

 Psoriatic arthritis involves inflammation in the joints, tendons, and ligaments, and dactylitis refers to pain and swelling in the fingers or toes.
 Psoriatic arthritis is a type of psoriatic disease.
 Often, the person will have a history of skin symptoms.